ThanasisMattas/smartflow/README.md

 Each data example is the state of the fluid at some time-step and the corresponding label is the state at the next time-step.
-A state comprises a 3D matrix, U, where the *channel* axis consists of the 3 state variables of the SWE, populating the discretized 2D domain.
+A state comprises a 3D matrix, U, where the *channel* axis consists of the 3 state variables of the SWE, surface height, flux-x and flux-y, populating the discretized 2D domain.
 The main idea is that the state matrix can be regarded as a 3-channel image, where each pixel corresponds to a cell of the mesh and each channel to a state variable.

+### Input data scenarios

+* A single frame (one time-step)
+* 2 frames (in order to give the model the opportunity to form gradients)
+* Only the surface height channel
+* All 3 channels
+* With/without updating boundary conditions
+* Different sizes and frequency of water drops.

+The best performance occurred with 2 frames, all 3 channels, updating BC and using the highest grid resolution, meaning that there is no redundant information at this point.

 ## Dataset types

 ### [SmartFlowDS]

 Base class for SmartFlow datasets

-- Both NCHW and NHWC formats are supported
+* Both NCHW and NHWC formats are supported
-- Input frames have updated ghost cells, but labels don't (those cells will not be predicted).
+* Input frames have updated ghost cells, but labels don't (those cells will not be predicted).
 Therefore, after inference the prediction will be padded with ghost cells, before it is fed back to the model for the next prediction.
   Boundary conditions are required by the numerical scheme and can be easily evaluated upon inference, hopefully providing some valuable information to the model.
-- Time-steps at which a drop fell cannot be used as labels, because there is no way to infer when and where a new drop will fall, using information from the previous state of the fluid.
+* Time-steps at which a drop fell cannot be used as labels, because there is no way to infer when and where a new drop will fall, using information from the previous state of the fluid.
 However, those frames can perfectly be used as input.
-- Data augmentation: (link) Random flip, rotate and shuffle of the train batch.
+* Data augmentation: (link) Random flip, rotate and shuffle of the train batch.

 ### [DSequence]